workingDog/StixConvert/README.md

 This application **StixConvert**, converts STIX-2.1 json and zip files into a GraphML or GEXF representation.

-[GraphML](http://graphml.graphdrawing.org/) is a common XML format for graphs, and the Structured Threat Information Expression [STIX-2.1](https://docs.google.com/document/d/1yvqWaPPnPW-2NiVCLqzRszcx91ffMowfT5MmE9Nsy_w/edit#) is a language for expressing cyber threat and observable information.
-Similarly, [GEXF](https://gephi.org/gexf/format/) is a format used by the popular [Gephi](https://gephi.org/) graph visualization tool.
+The Structured Threat Information Expression [STIX-2.1](https://docs.google.com/document/d/1yvqWaPPnPW-2NiVCLqzRszcx91ffMowfT5MmE9Nsy_w/edit#) is a language for expressing cyber threat and observable information.

+[GraphML](http://graphml.graphdrawing.org/) is a common XML format for graphs and similarly [GEXF](https://gephi.org/gexf/format/) is a format used by the popular [Gephi](https://gephi.org/) graph visualization tool.

-This application uses the [ScalaStix library](https://github.com/workingDog/scalastix) to convert Stix objects and relationships to GraphML or GEXF format.
+This application uses the [ScalaStix](https://github.com/workingDog/scalastix) library to convert Stix domain objects (SDO) and relationships (SRO) to GraphML and GEXF format.

 The aim is to make Stix graph structures available to GraphML and GEXF visualisation tools.